Kinetiq-PLM/kinetiq-frontend/src/modules/Sales/SALES.md

 1. Implement invalid alerts for Sales table when editing values.
 2. Implement a proper alert system for the module.
 3. Implement a form validation system for the module.
+4. Switch unit price to markup price in the product list.
+5. Implement a proper search system for the module.